smartg01/AzureStudy/notes/azureSavingsPlan.md

 * Azure Functions provide a 17% discount on a savings plan over both 1 year term or 3 year term.

+* You can transfer your reservations to savings plan.